Why Starbucks is so Successful in 2022

 - Pricing strategy

 - Starbucks has redefined how we drink coffee

 For more information on Starbucks and its success, I highly recommend checking out the book, “Pour Your Heart Into It: How Starbucks Built a Company One Cup at a Time.”
 Along with this, be sure to watch 10 facts you didn’t know about Starbucks.
-Lastly, if you are interested in business and want to start your own one day, be sure to check out our blog on how to start a business as a teenager in 2021.
+Lastly, if you are interested in business and want to start your own one day, be sure to check out our blog on how to start a business as a teenager.

 Before I wrote this blog, I’ve never actually wondered about what makes Starbucks better and different from other typical coffee shops.
 I have so many fond memories of Starbucks, and today, I realized what makes them so special.
 Starbucks is truly a home away from home, and their purpose is to not only provide good coffee, but an even better experience.
 They’ve put a lot of work into making Starbucks the place it is today, so the next time you go to Starbucks, be sure to observe all the small details of Starbucks that work together to create the whole Starbucks vibe.
 Be sure to not only appreciate the delicious coffee, but also the unique experience!

 If you enjoyed this post, please make sure to comment your thoughts below and share it on social media!

 Use this link to sign up for a brokerage account on WeBull and get TWO FREE STOCKS valued up to $1400 when you fund your account!